NativeScript/developer-day-workshop/src/chapters/chapter5.md

 cd WorkshopFour
 ```

-After that, open the new project in Visual Studio Code, and replace the contents of `app.component.ts` with the code below:
+After that, open your new project in Visual Studio Code, and replace the contents of `app.component.ts` with the code below:

 ``` TypeScript
 import { Component } from "@angular/core";